About Courageous Conversations

-Courageous Conversations Towards Racial Justice is a monthly series of dialogue-centered initiative on racism and privilege designed to address racial healing, equity, and justice in our community.
+Courageous Conversations Towards Racial Justice is a monthly dialogue-centered initiative on racism and privilege designed to address racial healing, equity, and justice in our community.

 Each month the Courageous Conversations leadership team, in partnership with the Milton Interfaith Clergy Association, brings together a diverse group of people representing a wide array of life experiences, circumstances, and choices.

 We believe that racism impacts all of us and operates in our community, country, and world on a personal and systemic level.
 Through a monthly series of dialogues on race and privilege we hope to build a movement in which we hold ourselves and one another accountable to understanding, interrupting, and ending systems of white supremacy and racism.
 We believe this movement will be fostered through the hard work of personal transformation in an individual, interpersonal, and communal context.

 Deep, authentic community is formed when we recognize our shared humanity through a commitment to dismantling systems of power in which some lives are systematically valued and protected above others.

 We believe that within such a community we can build mutually respectful, trusting relationships through which we will work together to take moral action toward dismantling racism in our lives, families, homes, and communities.

 The Courageous Conversations Toward Racial Justice program was created on the principle that racism impacts all of us.
 We recognize that understanding, interrupting, and dismantling internal and external racism is lifelong work and cannot just be achieved by a series of seminars.